 What is Biodiesel?

 Biodiesel is made from a diverse mix of recycled sources, such as recycled cooking oil, agricultural oils and animal fats, called feedstock.
 These feedstocks are then processed through a chemical reaction to produce the chemical compound methyl ester.
-This compound is commonly referred to as Biodiesel for its distinct similarities to petroleum diesel.
-This similarities allow for biodiesel to preform the same combustion duties of petroleum diesel in a diesel engine.
+This compound is commonly referred to as biodiesel for its distinct similarities to petroleum diesel.
+These similarities allow biodiesel to perform the same combustion duties of petroleum diesel in a diesel engine.
 Biodiesel is a renewable, clean-burning diesel replacement that can be used in existing diesel engines without modification.
-This clean alternative fuel is renewable, biodegradable, nontoxic and domestic fuel.
+This clean alternative fuel is biodegradable, nontoxic and, best of all, it's a domestic fuel.

 Biodiesel is produced in nearly every state in the country and Midlands Biofuels is one of only two locations in South Carolina.

-Compared to diesel fuel made from petroleum, Biodiesel produces fewer air pollutants, such as particulate matter, carbon monoxide, sulfer dioxide, hydrocarbons, and air toxins.
-These benefits make biodiesel an excellent fuel for marine engines because it reduces the negative enviornmental impacts that boats have in our waterways.
+Compared to diesel fuel made from petroleum, biodiesel produces fewer air pollutants, such as particulate matter, carbon monoxide, sulfur dioxide, hydrocarbons, and air toxins.
+These benefits make biodiesel an excellent fuel for marine engines because it reduces the negative environmental impacts that boats have in our waterways.

-The 4.6 billion gallons of Biodiesel produced in the U.S. since 2005 have displaced petroleum diesel fuel and reduced life-cycle greenhouse gas emissions by 56.2 billion pounds.
-This is equivalent to removing the negative impact of 4.96 million passenger vehicles on Americal's roadways.
+The U.S. has produced 4.6 billion gallons of biodiesel since 2005, which has displaced petroleum diesel fuel and reduced life-cycle greenhouse gas emissions by 56.2 billion pounds.
+This is equivalent to removing the negative impact of 4.96 million passenger vehicles on America's roadways.

-Biodiesel has a positive engery balance, producing 3.2 units of energy for every unit of energy used in production.
-In contrast, petroleum diesel produces 0.89 units of energy for every unti of energy used in production.
+Biodiesel has a positive energy balance, producing 3.2 units of energy for every unit of energy used in production.
+In contrast, petroleum diesel produces 0.89 units of energy for every unit of energy used in production.

-This is the first and only EPA-designated Advanced Biofuel being produced on a commercial scale across the country.
-The EPA has determined that biodiesel reduces greenhouse gas emissions by 57 86% when compared with petroleum diesel.
-The Epa decided to finalize a proposal to increase the 2013 volume requirment for biomass-based diesel under the RFS to 1.28 billion gallons from 1.1 billion gallons.
-This is a mondest increase in the industy and puts it on course for steady, sustainable growth in the coming years.
+This is the first and only EPA-designated advanced biofuel being produced on a commercial scale across the country.
+The EPA has determined that biodiesel reduces greenhouse gas emissions by 57 86 percent when compared with petroleum diesel.
+The EPA decided to finalize a proposal to increase the 2013 volume requirement for biomass-based diesel under the RFS to 1.28 billion gallons from 1.1 billion gallons.
+This is a modest increase in the industry and puts it on course for steady, sustainable growth in the coming years.